-Starting fall term 2017, the University of Oregon will expand its immunization requirements for all incoming students.
+As of fall term 2017, the University of Oregon has expanded its immunization requirements for all incoming students.
 Students are encouraged to satisfy all of their immunization requirements before arriving at the UO.
 The University Health Center can also administer these vaccines to students once they are enrolled and attending.
+Please see Costs for Services for vaccine prices at UHC.

 Immunizations offer safe and effective protection from vaccine-preventable disease and safeguard the health of students and the community.
 This is especially true for students living in group housing on or off campus.
 By reducing cases and outbreaks of significant infectious diseases, these required immunizations help students stay in class and achieve their academic goals.